SeanFromIT/blogv7/past.md

 * Rocked a fellowship with a Hollywood TV studio
 * Had a Chicago dog in Chicago, a New York-style pizza in New York City, a Philly Cheesesteak in Philadelphia and a Guinness in Dublin
 * Studied, lived and worked abroad
+* Been to 8 countries and 30 states
-* Visited 6 large breweries/distilleries and 18+ smaller ones across four countries incl.
+* Toured 6 large breweries/distilleries and 18+ smaller ones across four countries incl.
 Germany
 * Biked 50+km of the [Wild Atlantic Way](https://www.wildatlanticway.com){:target="_blank"} in Co.
 Sligo, Ireland
 * Been on 9+ ghost tours across three countries
-* Visited Stonehenge
+* Took in Stonehenge
 * Rode on a gondola in both Venice and Vegas
 * Visited Big Ben and the British Parliament in London
 * Lobbied for increased NASA funding in Washington, D.C.